Oboz Sawtooth II Mid Waterproof

 All that said, after our first 10-mile day, my feet were throbbing.
 While there weren’t any pressure points or areas of rubbing, the well-cushioned design had my arches aching and my feet in considerable discomfort.
 Further, the boots felt heavy and awkward on my feet all day—I struggled to gracefully navigate the 5,000-foot descent into the canyon without slipping down rocks or consciously repositioning my feet.
 I initially chalked this up to the lack of both break-in period and recent experience carrying a heavy pack, but four days later, there was little improvement.
 I even took the Sawtooth out more recently on a couple local trails without a pack and suffered the same discomfort after about 5 miles.
 All told, while the Sawtooth provides a great fit and is nicely cushioned underfoot, it is noticeably clunky and grows uncomfortable on long days, lacking the light and flexible feel of many other modern boots and lightweight hiking shoes.

 At 1 pound 15 ounces for the pair, the Sawtooth II Mid is a fairly average weight compared to the competition.
-Similar models like the Merrell Moab 2 Mid (1 pound 13 ounces) and Keen Targhee III Mid (1 pound 12.4 ounces) undercut the Sawtooth ever so slightly, while others like the Vasque Breeze III Mid (2 pounds 4 ounces) and Oboz’s own Bridger Vent Mid BDry (1 pound 15.8 ounces) come in a bit heavier.
+Similar models like the Keen Targhee III Mid (1 pound 12.4 ounces) undercut the Sawtooth ever so slightly, while others like the Vasque Breeze III Mid (2 pounds 4 ounces), Merrell Moab 2 Mid WP (2 pounds), and Oboz’s own Bridger Vent Mid Waterproof (1 pound 15.8 ounces) come in a bit heavier.
 That said, for its weight, I expected the boot to feel much lighter and sprightlier underfoot.
 After four days of hiking on everything from loose rock to well-maintained trail, I was a bit disappointed by how heavy, clunky, and slow the Sawtooth felt.
 I had intentionally opted for the protection of a mid-height hiking boot over less supportive trail runners or approach shoes, but by the end of the trip I was wishing that I’d worn a more responsive shoe.

 The Sawtooth’s relatively deep lugs effectively gripped everything from slick rock to ice-crusted snow.
 At first, I was a bit wary: since the Sawtooth felt awkward underfoot, I didn’t feel confident in its ability to navigate any sort of uneven terrain.
 However, after carefully stepping my way down a boulder-filled rock slide, I began to trust my feet more and found that the Sawtooth adequately gripped anything I threw its way.
 It held on nicely over everything from loose gravel to a short section of steep scrambling and 6 inches of snow at the top of the rim.
 The proprietary design even dug into soft mud and dirt without caking up too heavily.
 Additionally, I appreciated that the boot’s lugs extended just over the sides, which can be helpful on trickier terrain like slabs and boulders.
 All things considered, the Sawtooth’s bite doesn’t match that of a performance model like the Salomon X Ultra 3 Mid or a tackier approach shoe, but it’s plenty good for most backpacking adventures.